sortecoevo/sortee/content/people_archive.md

 author: ML
 date: "2022-02-12"
 description: People of Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)
-title: People
+title: Previous Board Members
----

-This page lists SORTEE's past Board members.

-&nbsp;

 ---

 ### Former members of the Board of Directors

 &nbsp;

 ![Esteban Fernandez-Juricic](/img/people/EstebanFernandezJuricic.png)
 2022-2023
 [Esteban Fernandez-Juricic](http://www.estebanfj.com) is a Professor of Biological Sciences at Purdue University (USA).
 His research is focused on behavioral ecology, visual ecology, and conservation ecology.
 He is interested in increasing computational reproducibility, particularly during the peer-review process.

 &nbsp;